ChrisBuilds/terminaltexteffects/docs/showroom.md

     --launch-delay (int >= 0)
                         Number of frames to wait between launching each firework shell. +/- 0-50 percent randomness is applied to this value. (default: 60)
     --explode-distance (0 <= float(n) <= 1)
-                        Maximum distance from the firework shell origin to the explode waypoint as a percentage of the total output area width. (default: 0.1)
+                        Maximum distance from the firework shell origin to the explode waypoint as a percentage of the total canvas width. (default: 0.1)

     Example: terminaltexteffects fireworks --firework-colors 88F7E2 44D492 F5EB67 FFA15C FA233E --firework-symbol o --firework-volume 0.02 --final-gradient-stops 8A008A 00D1FF FFFFFF --final-gradient-steps 12 --launch-delay 60 --explode-distance 0.1 --explode-anywhere
     ```

 ## MiddleOut

-Text expands in a single row or column in the middle of the output area then out.
+Text expands in a single row or column in the middle of the canvas then out.

 ![Demo](./img/effects_demos/middleout_demo.gif)